Big-Life-Lab/recodeflow/README.md

 ## How does `recodeflow` work?

-Use the worksheets `variables` and `variable_details` to list your variables, and state how to recode the each variable.
+Use the worksheets `variables` and `variable_details` to list your variables and state how to recode the each variable.

 Once your variables are defined, use `recodeflow` functions to clean and recode your data.
 The main `recodeflow` function is `rec_with_table` which recodes variables within you dataset(s) based on how you've defined the variable in the worksheets `variables` and `variable_details`.